DLR-RM/stable-baselines3/docs/guide/examples.rst

   print(f"The loaded_model has {loaded_model.replay_buffer.size()} transitions in its buffer")

   # Save the policy independently from the model
-  # Note: if you don't save the complete model, you cannot continue training afterward
+  # Note: if you don't save the complete model with `model.save()`
+  # you cannot continue training afterward
   policy = model.policy
   policy.save("sac_policy_pendulum.pkl")